Materials for the production of springs

 Stainless Steel

-Copper and Titanium Alloys (Copper & Titanium Alloys)
+Copper & Titanium Alloys

 Nickel-Chromium-Cobalt Alloy

 This alloy is characterized by high resistance to extreme temperatures and chemical aggressors.
-Springs made from this alloy are often used in high temperature applications such as furnaces, boilers, and power generation systems.
+Springs made from this alloy are often used in high-temperature applications such as furnaces, boilers, and power generation systems.